-The hotly debated question of authorship of the three Pastoral Epistles is described in the article about 1 Timothy on the NT Books page.
+The hotly debated question of authorship of the three Pastoral Epistles is described in the article about 1 Timothy.

 From the text of Titus itself, we see that Paul had left Titus in Crete (1:5).
 This would suggest that Paul and Titus had at some time been together in Crete.
 He says, "let our people learn to apply themselves to good deeds" (3:14).
-Since Paul called them "our people", it seems that he and Titus probably founded the church in Crete together.
+Since Paul called them 'our people', which suggests that he and Titus probably founded the church in Crete together.
 Paul tells Titus to meet him at Nicopolis, because he is spending the winter there (3:12).
 So the letter to Titus was written on the way to Nicopolis, which is on the west coast of Greece.

-Several of the people mentioned in the letter are mentioned elsewhere in the New Testament.
-Artemas (3:12) and Zenas (3:17) are only mentioned here.
-Tychicus (3:12) was with Paul on his return to Jerusalem on third missionary journey (Acts 20:4), and served as the “postman” for Paul during Roman imprisonment (Eph 6:21, Col 4:7).
+Several of the people mentioned in the letter are mentioned elsewhere in the New Testament, apart from Artemas (3:12) and Zenas (3:17) who are only mentioned here.
+Tychicus (3:12) was with Paul on his return to Jerusalem on third missionary journey (Acts 20:4), and served as the 'postman' for Paul during Roman imprisonment (Eph 6:21, Col 4:7).
 Later he was sent by Paul to Ephesus (2 Tim 4:12), perhaps being the postman again.
 In Titus, Paul is planning to send him to Crete to replace Titus as his representative on the island.
 This time he is not the postman, as Zenas and Apollos delivered the letter (3:12).
 Tychicus was one of Paul's trusted co-workers, often travelling with him.

 Biographical study of Titus